MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/app-lifecycle.md

   `Cancel` property.
 When `Cancel` is set to `true` the modal pop is cancelled.
 * **ModalPopped** - `ModalPoppedEventArgs`

-These events will help you better manage your application lifecycle, by letting you respond to modal pages being shown and dismissed.

 > [!NOTE]
 > To implement the application lifecycle methods and modal navigation events,